Dakes/WaniKaniCommunityMnemonics2/README.md

 - Completely new implementation; Maintainable
 - Possibility to add Meaning mnemonics for Radicals.
 - Each user can submit multiple mnemonics.
-- Both Reading and Meaning Mnemonics now always get displayed next to each other, no matter what tab is activated.
 - Data in sheet is saved, making use of JSONs.
 Easier to work with & more robust.
 - To protect from XSS attacks, instead of HTML tags a custom markup syntax is used for highlighting.
 - *All* HTML tags will be removed during insert into the DB spreadsheet.